 Medicare patients are those on federal health insurance, typically people aged 65 or older and certain younger people with specific conditions or disabilities.
 Many people on Medicare live with health problems, including multiple chronic conditions, cognitive impairments, and limitations in their activities of daily living, and many beneficiaries live on modest incomes.

 Patients in this population are covered under our Accountable Care Organization (ACO) model.
 As of July 1, 2019, Partners HealthCare is now participating in the Medicare Shared Savings Program Model (MSSP) through the Centers for Medicare and Medicaid Services (CMS).
-Our transition to the MSSP model allows Partners to extend care to roughly 10,000 additional patients, serving a total of approximately 125,000 Medicare patients; and adds nearly 2,000 additional Partners providers, totaling 9,300 providers supporting the Medicare population.
+Our transition to the MSSP model has allowed Partners to extend care to additional patients and add more providers.
+For 2020, Partners Medicare ACO serves a total of approximately 130,000 Medicare patients and includes approximately 11,000 providers supporting the Medicare population.